VardhanN10/Phillps-Hue-Control-using-EFR32MG/README.md

 ## 4. Controlling the Hue Bulb with Board Buttons

-In this version, the application is fully event-driven.
+In this version, the application is fully event driven.
 The board handles network creation, joining, and control without any CLI commands.

 ### Step 1.
 Create and open the network with BTN0